tonghuikang/blog/_posts/2025-10-28-group-relative-policy-optimization.md

 I think we should only be concerned with how much to increase.

-It is much easier to verify how much to increase - you can check whether the probabilities of the sequence has indeed increased.
-You will compute the gradient, make small updates to the weights, step in the direction of the gradient, and repeat until the entire sequence has increase the amount that you have intneded.
+It is much easier to control how much to increase.
+You can make a choice on how much to exactly increase, and you can check whether the probabilities of the sequence have indeed increased.
+When you rollout from the same prompt, you can expect that you are likely to get sequences similar to the preferred sequence.

 I do not think the G-term or the O-term should affect how fast to increase or how much to increase.
 I do not think we should give a smaller weight to individual sequences if it is part of a larger group or if it is longer.

 I will drop the KL term.
-In the GRPO's formulation, the KL term barely affects how fast to increase and how much to increase.
-I used to have some magical thinking that including the KL term will force to encourage the model to continue speaking "English" and not devolve into machine language that somehow get the correct answer to a math question.
+In GRPO's formulation, the KL term barely affects how fast to increase and how much to increase.
+I used to have some magical thinking that including the KL term would force the model to continue speaking "English" and not devolve into machine language that somehow gets the correct answer to a math question.
+I should have done the math earlier and look at the data.

 For the advantage terms - I will normalize it to one, zero, and negative one.
 If a sequence is better than the average rollout, it is good.
-If a seqeuence is worse than the average rollout, it is bad.
+If a sequence is worse than the average rollout, it is bad.
 There are understandably some sequences that are on the borderline, I will give them an advantage of zero.

-For the clipping - I think I will manually specify what is the target probability that I want to train the model.
-I will do something like the probability of the good tokens should take a square root and the probability of the bad tokens should be squared.
+For the clipping - I think I will manually specify the target probability that I want to train the model to.
+I will do something like having the probability of the good tokens take a square root and the probability of the bad tokens be squared.
+I might also need to scale back down the probabilities so that they do not sum to more than one[^probabilities].

+[^probabilities]: Consider three preferred tokens each with a probability of 1/4 and a dispreferred token with a probability of also 1/4.
+Taking a square root for each of the preferred tokens will give you a total probability of 3/2.

+The advantage is still equally applied to all tokens in the sequence.
+This is like learning all the moves - including the mini-blunders - from a chess match that you have won.
+We could somehow assign credit to tokens that are better than average, but we need to somehow calculate which tokens are better than average.

-Ultimately, fine-tuning an LLM is about generating more of the good tokens and generating less of the bad tokens.
+Ultimately, improving an LLM is all about generating more of the good tokens and generating less of the bad tokens, relative to the current average.

 ---